Want to Listen?

 Lesson 2: How to spot a scam

-With any form of fraud, there are often warning signs or “red flags” that you may be a target of a scam.
-It’s important to be on the lookout for tactics these criminals use to steal from you.
-If you can spot a scam, you can stop a scam.
+With any form of fraud, there are often warning signs — or “red flags” — that are clues that something is not what it seems.
+Always be on the lookout for the following tactics criminal scammers use to steal from you.

 Read more for a few simple ways to detect a scam and protect yourself from fraudsters.

 Familiarize yourself with the most common types of scams and be on the lookout for them.

 Learn the “red flags” of a scam, such as an unsolicited call from an agency or a check in the mail.

 Identify the ways that scammers approach their victims — through email, phone, text, and websites.

 Don’t share personal or financial information over the phone or online to unsolicited contacts.
 Be careful about what you share online and on the phone.
 Don’t share personal information like your home address or financial information as this can lead to identity theft.

 Continue to educate yourself on new types of scams.